 The following article narrates my personal adventures when I was backpacking in Saudi Arabia.
-For tips and advice on visiting the country, I recommend you read: How to travel to Saudi Arabia in 2019
+For tips and advice on visiting the country, I recommend you read: How to travel to Saudi Arabia

 We were driving at 185km per hour.